Be Still, My Beating Heart!

 Sitting around working on our art also warmly harkens back to the good ol’ days of mandatory art class.
 I’d sit with some friends and paint nonsensical artworks I’d never turn in.
 Honestly, I hated school, but if there was one chunk of time I enjoyed every other day, it was art class.

-And this stop-motion, albeit tedious, is so fun to make!
-Be still, my beating heart.
-Although some people drew out their animations, I opted for stop-motion over illustration.
+And stop motions, albeit tedious, are fun to make.
+Although some people illustrated their animations, I opted for stop-motion.
 There’s always been something about stop-motion that’s reeled me in…as a 10 year old, I’d make flip books of dancing stick figures, stop-motion style.

 2.28.18 | Daily Art